Paramecium: Movement

 A Paramecium propels itself by whip-like movements of the cilia, which are arranged in tightly spaced rows around the outside of the body.
 The beat of each cilium has two phases: a fast "effective stroke," during which the cilium is relatively stiff, followed by a slow "recovery stroke," during which the cilium curls loosely to one side and sweeps forward in a counter-clockwise fashion.
 The densely arrayed cilia move in a coordinated fashion, with waves of activity moving across the "ciliary carpet," creating an effect sometimes likened to that of the wind blowing across a field of grain.

 The Paramecium spirals through the water as it progresses.
 When it happens to encounter an obstacle, the "effective stroke" of its cilia is reversed and the organism swims backward for a brief time, before resuming its forward progress.
 This is called the avoidance reaction.
 If it runs into the solid object again, it repeats this process, until it can get past the object.

 It has been calculated that a Paramecium expends more than half of its energy in propelling itself through the water.
 This ciliary method of locomotion has been found to be less than 1% efficient.
-This low percentage is nevertheless close to the maximum theoretical efficiency that can be achieved by an organism equipped with cilia as short as those of the members of Paramecium.Gathering foodParamecia feed on microorganisms like bacteria, algae, and yeasts.
+This low percentage is nevertheless close to the maximum theoretical efficiency that can be achieved by an organism equipped with cilia as short as those of the members of Paramecium.

+Gathering food

+Paramecium feed on microorganisms such as bacteria, algae, and yeasts.
 To gather food, the Paramecium makes movements with cilia to sweep prey organisms, along with some water, through the oral groove (vestibulum, or vestibule), and into the cell.
 The food passes from the cilia-lined oral groove into a narrower structure known as the buccal cavity (gullet).
 From there, food particles pass through a small opening called the cytostome, or cell mouth, and move into the interior of the cell.
 As food enters the cell, it is gathered into food vacuoles, which are periodically closed off and released into the cytoplasm, where they begin circulating through the cell body by the streaming movement of the cell contents, a process called cyclosis or cytoplasmic streaming.
 As a food vacuole moves along, enzymes from the cytoplasm enter it, to digest the contents.
 As enzymatic digestion proceeds, the vacuole contents become more acidic.
 Within five minutes of a vacuole's formation, the pH of its contents drops from 7 to 3.
 As digested nutrients pass into the cytoplasm, the vacuole shrinks.
 When the fully digested vacuole reaches the anal pore, it ruptures, expelling its waste contents outside the cell.